ahl27/ahl27.github.io/_posts/2022-12-21-SIXTH_serial.md

   .aasc "Hello, world!"
   .dsb 1,0

-#include "acia.asm"

 .dsb $fffa-*,$ff
 .word $00
 .word ROMSTART
 .word $00
 {% endhighlight %}

 Shown below is an example output, along with the memory map for page `$7E` to illustrate that the buffer is getting filled up.
-I typed a bunch of j's to verify that the buffer correctly rolls back to `$7E00` from `$7EFF`.
+I typed a bunch of `j`'s to verify that the buffer correctly rolls back to `$7E00` from `$7EFF`.

 ![](/images/blog_images/symonBufferedSerial.png)